One Container vs. Ten Thousand

 kubectl rollout history deployment/node-app

-Essential kubectl Commands to Remember
+Essential kubectl Commands You’ll Actually Use

 # Cluster info